wscott/fplan/README.md

 to spend.
 As a side effect it minimizes the taxes that needs to be spend.

-This is similar to the ideas at www.i-orp.com but I wanted to explore some new ideas.
+This is similar to the ideas of James Welch at www.i-orp.com but I wanted to explore some new ideas.
+ORP continues to be a much more complete tool.
+This version is mainly aimed at people who retire well before 59.5.

 ## Currently modeled